Poudre River Trail Connection Projects#

 Colorado Front Range Trail/Poudre River Regional Trail Initiative

-A $2,000,000 Great Outdoors Colorado (GOCO) Connect Initiative grant will fill three trail gaps of the Poudre River Regional Trail from Fort Collins to Windsor.
+Thanks to a $2 million Great Outdoors Colorado (GOCO) 2019 Connect Initiative grant, the Colorado Front Range/Poudre River Trail Initiative will work to fill three trail gaps of the Poudre River Trail between Fort Collins and Windsor in coming years.

 Arapaho Bend Natural Area to Town of Timnath#

 Scope of Work: Section of trail that connects Arapaho Bend Natural Area to the underpass at I-25, which was recently completed by Colorado Department of Transportation.

 Timeline: Construction is anticipated to begin in early 2024.
 Trail work is being completed by a contractor, under supervision from City staff.

 Project Details: During construction, trail users should expect some impacts, though full closures are not anticipated.

 Arapaho Bend Natural Area to the Environmental Learning Center#

 The final connection project in Fort Collins for the Poudre River Trail is a section that runs west of Arapaho Bend Natural Area and connects to the existing trail near CSU’s Environmental Learning Center.

 City staff are currently exploring potential alignments to complete this final connection point.
 Timeline for construction is expected to occur no later spring 2025.